Long Term Conditions

 Prevention is key: If you have high blood pressure, reducing it even a small amount can help lower your risk of these health conditions.

-Follow this link to submit your request to self register>>
+Follow this link to register>>

 What if I don't have a Home Monitor?

-If you don’t already have a suitable BP monitor, ask us how you can borrow one from us free of charge.
+Alternatively, we have a limited number of BP monitors available for eligible patients to borrow free of charge.
 And should anyone need guidance and support to use the app to provide their BP readings, our Digital Care Coordinator is available to help.

 Once you submit BP readings, our healthcare professionals can view these and advise any changes required to your treatment.